 \subsection{Heuristic solution approach}

-In this section, we describe a heuristic procedure used to obtain a warm-start feasible solution for the branch-and-cut algorithm solving the BPMD.
+In this section, we describe a heuristic procedure used to obtain a warm-start feasible solution for the branch-and-cut algorithm solving the BPMD, which possibly corresponds to a tighter lower bound of the problem compared to the one provided by the $(\mathsf{UCC\text{-}PTP})$, or the one found by solving the $(\mathsf{WTA\text{-}PTP})$ and retrieving its associated feasible solution.
 It consists of three phases, involving the solution of the BPFM.

-First, the BPFM is solved by setting all the compensations to their highest values, i.e., $\bar p_i^k=(1-m_{\text{min}})p_i$ for all $i\in V, k \in K$.
+First, the BPFM (modeled either as $(\mathsf{BPFM})$, or as $(\mathsf{BPFM\text{-}z})$, or as $(\mathsf{BPFM'})$) is solved by setting all the compensations to their highest values, i.e., $\bar p_i^k=(1-m_{\text{min}})p_i$ for all $i\in V, k \in K$.
 In this way, we obtain a first feasible solution to the BPMD.
 Note that, in case no package is assigned in this solution, then it means that no other solution exists in which any package is served.
 Indeed, this is the most rewarding compensation decision for the followers, and assigning no packages means that the compensations are still too low with respect to the routing costs.

-In case the solution to the first step is nonempty, in the second step, BPMD is solved with all the variables, but the margin variables, fixed to the values returned by the first phase plus an additional constraint imposing that the profit of each carrier should be nonnegative.
+In case the solution to the first step is nonempty, in the second step, BPMD is solved with all the variables, but the margin variables, fixed to the values returned by the first phase, plus an additional constraint imposing that the profit of each carrier should be nonnegative.
 This corresponds to solving the following auxiliary problem, {which is a multiple-choice knapsack solved independently for each follower}:

-where $\hat x$, and $\hat T$ come from the assignment and routing decisions made at the first step of the heuristic.
-The solution to the above problem determines which is the best margin decision for the leader, i.e., $\check{X}$, given the assignment of the items decided in the previous phase.
+where $\hat{{x}}$, and $\hat T$ come from the assignment and routing decisions made at the first step of the heuristic.
+The solution to the above problem determines which is the best margin decision for the leader, i.e., $\check{{X}}$, given the assignment of the items decided in the previous phase.